 Most restaurants are already willing and able to accommodate children, but a more proactive approach is needed as the recession has left consumers more selective on where to spend their money.
 Listed below are several tips to make your restaurant more kid-friendly and to bring more family business through your door:

-- Supply several high chairs and booster seats.
 A single high chair won’t cut it if you intend to have a family-friendly restaurant.
 One high chair and one booster seat for every three or four tables should be sufficient, depending on how many families with small children you serve.
 Also, be sure to have changing stations in both the men’s and women’s restrooms.
-Shop for Youth Seating
+Shop for Youth Seating/p>

-- Invest in shatter-proof utensils.
 Plastic tumblers and melamine dinnerware are your best bets for kid-proof dinnerware.
 Also, for kids who are too young to drink out of an open-top cup, have plenty of disposable cups with lids and straws on hand so the parents don’t have to bring their own sippy-cup.
-Shop for

 How to Market Your Kid-Friendliness